 Figure 2: Freecad has the ability to pull in boards from Kicad.
-Even without step file dependencies you can see how the PCB will fit a case to move the barrel plug further out of the board, so it fits with the case better.
-The one issue I overlooked was the A6, and A7 pins, which have no digital circuitry behind them.
+Even without step file dependencies you can see how the PCB will fit a case which have no digital circuitry behind them.
 So I have some pins that can't light up.
 I'll have to bodge wires in, or respin the board.
 Simple fix.
 Oversight on my part, that's all.
 I assumed GPIO on all pins, but here are two analog pins that can't function as GPIO.